green1490/green1490/README.md

 ## Hi there 👋

-🎓 Currently trying to learn kubernetes to become a master of none jack of all trades.
+🎓 Currently trying to learn kubernetes to become a master of none jack of all trades

 ♥️ I enjoy studying about cybersecurity in my free time and working on my pet projects